Civil War White House

 Guests enjoy delicious hors d'oeuvres and libations provided by premiere local caterers while they listen to musicians perform during the 2015...

-The White House Historical Association announced today the opening of a new exhibit, The Kennedy Rose Garden, Traditionally American, which...
+The White House Historical Association has the privilege of announcing the opening of a new exhibit, The Kennedy Rose Garden:...